Practice Areas: Civil Litigation, Civil Rights, General Litigation view more

 Details

-Mr. Kolman holds two law degrees.
-In 1976, he received a Bachelor of Laws with double honors from the University of Glasgow School of Law in Scotland.
-He then earned a Juris Doctor from the University of Pennsylvania Law School, where he was an editor of the school’s law review.
+Educationally, Mr. Kolman possesses two law degrees.
+He graduated with double honors from the University of Glasgow School of Law in 1976.
+He later earned a Juris Doctor from the University of Pennsylvania Law School, where he served as an editor for the law review.

 Practice areas

-Civil Litigation: Plaintiff, Civil Rights, General Litigation, Employment & Labor: Employee, Intellectual Property Litigation, Personal Injury - Medical Malpractice: PlaintiffFirst Admitted: 1988, Pennsylvania
+Civil Litigation: Plaintiff, Civil Rights, General Litigation, Employment & Labor: Employee, Intellectual Property Litigation, Personal Injury - Medical Malpractice: PlaintiffFocus areas

 - Mr. Kolman's Firm changed the law in Sharpe v.
 St.Luke's in which the Pennsylvania Supreme Court held that an independent testing lab could be held liable for a false drug test.
 Mr. Kolman's Firm changed the law again in In Brown v.
 J. Kaz Inc., d/b/a Craftmatic of Pittsburgh, — F.3d —, 2009 WL 2903348 (C.A.
 3 (Pa.)
 2009), Plaintiff Kimberly Brown brought an action against Defendant Craftmatic, charging violations of Section 1981, Title VII of the Civil Rights Act of 1964 and the Pennsylvania Human Relations Act, alleging discrimination based upon her race, including claims of disparate treatment, hostile work environment and relation.
 The United States District Court for the Western District of Pennsylvania dismissed all claims, finding that Plaintiff was an independent contractor at the time of the alleged discrimination and retaliation, and was therefore not protected by those Acts.
 The Third Circuit, in this case of first impression, ruled that Plaintiff could bring a claim for discrimination under Section 1981 of the Civil Rights Act, finding that the protections there under extend beyond employees to independent contractors.
 Mr. Kolman has acted as lead counsel in numerous contested discrimination cases with successful results.
 See e.g. Smith v.
 City of Phila., 285 F. Supp.
 3d 846 (E.D.
 Pa.
 2018) (denying summary judgment in a discrimination case where one Catholic alleged he was discriminated against by a more stringent Catholic supervisor on the basis of religion); Seeney v.
 Pennsylvania, 31 F. Supp.
 3d 677 (E.D.
 Pa.
 2014) (denying in part a state prison's motion for summary judgment when a typist with rheumatoid arthritis alleged she was subjected to discrimination); Rorke v.
 Toyota, 399 F. Supp.
 3d 258 (M.D.
 Pa.
 2019) (denying summary judgment in a case where an employee alleged she was subjected to discrimination and sexual harassment at a car dealership); Chase v.
 Frontier Communs.
 Corp., 361 F. Supp.
 3d 423 (M.D.
 Pa.
 2019) (denying in part a motion for summary judgment when an employee alleged she was retaliated against for complaining about age discrimination); Claybourne v.
 HM Ins.
 Grp., 2015 U.S. Dist.
 LEXIS 157910 (W.D.
 Pa.
 Oct.
 22, 2015) (denying summary judgment on complex issue of law relating to an employee's right to bring a standalone retaliation claim under Section 1981); Kintz v.
 SMNRC, L.P., 2018 U.S. Dist.
 LEXIS 182280 (M.D.
 Pa.
 Oct.
 24, 2018) (denying in part summary judgment on employee's discrimination and retaliation claims stemming from her alleged need to take an FMLA qualified leave from work); Suero v.
 Motorworld Auto.
 Grp, Inc., 2017 U.S. Dist.
 LEXIS 13286 (M.D.
 Pa.
 Jan.
 31, 2017) (denying in large part a motion to dismiss discrimination and retaliation claims brought against a well-known car dealership); Rodrigues v.
 Motorworld Auto.
 Grp., Inc., 2017 U.S. Dist.
 LEXIS 38960 (M.D.
 Pa.
 Mar.
 17, 2017) (same); Hannis-Miskar v.
 N. Schuylkill Sch.
 Dist., 2016 U.S. Dist.
 LEXIS 96118 (M.D.
 Pa.
 July 22, 2016) (denying in large part a motion to dismiss pregnancy discrimination claims against a public school district); Green v.
 Pike Cty., 2018 U.S. Dist.
 LEXIS 54029 (M.D.
 Pa.
 Mar.
 29, 2018) (denying summary judgment in a disability / FMLA discrimination case against a Pennsylvania county prison); Kephart v.
 Newell Fuel Serv., 2018 U.S. Dist.
 LEXIS 138322 (M.D.
 Pa.
 Aug.
 14, 2018) (denying summary judgment in a gender discrimination case against a fuel company); Hascall v.
 Duquesne Univ. of the Holy Spirit, 2016 U.S. Dist.
 LEXIS 83666 (W.D.
 Pa.
 June 28, 2016) (denying in part a law school and dean's motion for summary judgment against professor's gender discrimination and retaliation claims).
 He was also lead counsel in the matter of Charntiski v.
 Motorworld Group wherein a jury awarded the plaintiff $750,000.00 following a week long trial in the Middle District of Pennsylvania alleging discrimination--the 2nd highest civil rights verdict reported for Pennsylvania in 2013 according to the Legal Intelligencer.
 In 2015, he was counsel in the matter of Hosler v.
 Fulkroad, 2015 U.S. Dist.
 LEXIS 80801 (M.D.
 Pa.
 June 23, 2015), which ultimately resulted in an award of $121,439.55 following a jury trial for a client who was unlawfully fired after taking FMLA leave for a hysterectomy.
 The award followed after motions practice requesting enhanced damages available under the FMLA.
 In the civil rights arena, Mr. Kolman also served as counsel in the matter of Black v.
 Allegheny County, et al., wherein the estate of a deceased man who was incarcerated in the Allegheny County jail reached a public settlement for $2,000,090.00.
 The family alleged Eighth Amendment deliberate indifference based on the failure of the county's medical provider to provide constitutionally adequate medical care that ultimately led to the man's needless death.
 The Legal Intelligencer reported this as the highest civil rights settlement in Pennsylvania for the year 2015.